smathilakath/Project-Barack47/README.md

 ## First use instructions

-1. Each entity of the passport office is implemented as a separate user program.
-The passport simulation can be run by executing the entities as separate user program and managing the shared data on one or more servers.
+1. Each entity of the barack office is implemented as a separate user program.
+The barack simulation can be run by executing the entities as separate user program and managing the shared data on one or more servers.

 2. Allow for multiple servers to handle client requests.
 Clients are to randomly choose a server to send their request to.
 Locks, Conditions, and Monitors will be stored on the server the first CREATE request was sent to.
 On a client request if the entity is not found on that server, the server must send requests to each of the other servers to find the requested entity.

 3. We have the option to either user Semaphores or a more primitive method such as Thread::Sleep in the implementation.
 The implementation should address issues such as the lock not holding and other possibilities that violate the rule of mutual exclusion.
 The implementation must enforce the concept that only the thread that acquired the lock may release the lock.
 We are to ignore the instructions that if a thread is to do something illegal, that we must terminate Nachos.
 Made sure that the code is commented, and test the code running the conditiontest1.cc.

-4. We are to create a simulation of the Passport Office that utilizes different threads for all of the staff and customers in the simulation.
+4. We are to create a simulation of the barack Office that utilizes different threads for all of the staff and customers in the simulation.
 The simulation includes the following people and resources:

 * Customer
 * Application Clerk
 * Picture Clerk
-* Passport Clerk
+* barack Clerk
 * Cashier
 * Manager